Shriyap30/python_coding_test/README.md

 6. pytest

 ## Test Cases
-test_navigate_products: Verifies the homepage and navigates to products menu
+1. test_navigate_products: Verifies the homepage and navigates to products menu
-test_web_accessibility_visible: Scrolls page & verifies text on footer
+2. test_web_accessibility_visible: Scrolls page & verifies text on footer
-test_navigate_property_management: Interacts with Property Management
+3. test_navigate_property_management: Interacts with Property Management
-est_interact_with_watch_demo_form: Validates title and inputs in one field
+4. test_interact_with_watch_demo_form: Validates title and inputs in one field